logzio/jmx2logzio/README.md

     - logzioJavaSender.token - enter your logz.io token, can be located in your account.
     - service.name - service name as you see fit
     - service.poller.jolokia.jolokiaFullUrl - the full Address of your Jolokia agent configured above.
+    - you can edit the other parameters as you see fit
 - Build and run the jmx2logzio jar
 ```
    mvn clean compile assembly:single